hana-wm/hana/README.md

 hana counts with a modular codebase architecture, split into single-responsibility code files, written with the goal of making the codebase tidy and easily modifiable by any user.
 Any file or directory that isn't essential to this WM working/booting up can be just removed, and hana will recompile just fine.

 Don't want hana's bar?
-Simply remove `src/bar/`.
+Simply remove `src/bar/` and recompile.
 Don't want tiling/floating?
 Remove `src/window/modules/tiling/` or `src/window/modules/floating`.
 Want the bar's inline command prompt, but without vim motions?
 Keep `src/bar/modules/prompt/prompt.zig` and remove `src/bar/modules/prompt/vim.zig`.

-By default, hana's codebase is categorized into directories and sub-directories, although these are purely decorative; the user is free to re-organize the files in any way they prefer.
+By default, hana's codebase is categorized into directories and sub-directories, although these are purely decorative; the user is free to re-organize the files in any way and hierarchy they prefer.

-The main directory categories are:
+The main directories are:

 ```bash
 $ tree src -L 1